 Music licensing platform, Lickd, negotiates with artists and labels ahead of time, gets affordable rates, and makes it easy to find and license songs.
 Samantha can browse Lickd’s catalog of over 1 million songs, find what she wants and use it, with no Content ID claim to worry about.
 This is Samantha’s best option for freely using great music and building a YouTube channel she can be proud of.

 So to end our story, that’s what our friend Samantha does now.
 She uses Lickd!
 And you can too!
-For more information read our beginners guide to YouTube music policies and how to legally use copyrighted music on YouTube and how to avoid copyright claims on YouTube.
+For more information read our beginners guide to YouTube music policies, how to legally use copyrighted music on YouTube and how to avoid copyright claims on YouTube.